Electronic Cigarettes / Vapes: A-Z Glossary of Terms

-Adjustable Airflow: This is now a staple on sub-ohm tanks and most RDAs and allows us to restrict or open our airflow by twisting an airflow ring (sub-ohm tanks, some MTL tanks and some RDAs like the Geekvape Loop), top-cap or barrel (RDAs).
+Adjustable Airflow: This is now a staple on sub-ohm tanks, pod kits, AIO’s and most RDAs and allows us to restrict or open our airflow by moving a slider switch, twisting an airflow ring, top-cap or barrel (RDAs).

-AFC (Air flow Control): The name says it all. consisting of either the airflow ring, barrel or top-cap.
+AFC (Air flow Control): The name says it all.
+Consisting of either the airflow ring, barrel, slider or top-cap.

 Airflow Ring: A free moving ring, often at the base of a sub-ohm tank, which allows you to restrict or open the airflow slots or holes.

 Airflow Pins / Tubes: Some atomisers use airflow pins to restrict the airflow.
 These are fitted to the deck and usually come in different internal diameters to adjust the airflow.
 The benefit of these is that the airflow is always consistent and precise.
 Sometimes you may have to remove the coil to replace the pin which is a bit of a downside.

 Alien coil: A fancy coil type used in rebuildable atomisers (RBAs), it consists of plaited or spun wires of various gauges, coiled and intended to produce the highest possible surface area for flavour and vapour production.

 Allen key: Included in most RBA kits, this small L shaped tool allows you to loosen and tighten screws with a hexagonal indentation (grub screws, as opposed to Phillips / crosshead screws).
 Sometimes it is on a triple tool included with the atomiser.
 Hex head screws are often found on coil clamps and bottom feed (squonk) 510 pins.

 Amps (Ampere): A measure of electrical current, see Ohms Law.